 Energy Balancing and Pain Relief.

 Diana Dahanovi offers a variety of non-invasive techniques to release stiffness, stress, anxiety imbalances in the body and brain.
 Great for persons with vertigo, arthritis, ADD and OCD.
 Treatments are done on a massage table, while dressed in loosely fit clothing.
 No oils are used, or skin manipulated as in massage.
 The whole experience is very relaxing.
 Sessions are 30 minutes in length and the cost is $15.00 per session for members and $20.00 per session for no- members.
 Sessions are held Wednesday and Friday mornings appointments beginning January 8.
 Appointments are available between 8:30 a.m. and 10:30 a.m.
 Sessions are held in Activity Room #7.
 Please register in person with Member Services or by phone 734-1200 ext.
 167.

-Both retirees and pre-retirees will benefit from attending.
-This class is FREE, but you must register with Member Services.
+This class is FREE, but you must register at Member Services.

 On Thursday March 12, from 10:00 a.m. until 2:00 p.m. senior dental hygiene students from Delaware Technical and Community College will be in the Longwood Dining Room providing FREE dental health screening and information on the following topics:

 Untreated tooth decay.
 Nearly all adults (96%) aged 65 years or older have had a cavity; 1 in 5 have untreated tooth decay.

 Gum disease.
 A high percentage of older adults have gum disease.
 About 2 in 3 (68%) adults aged 65 years or older have gum disease.